Sony may just be the most successful premium immersive VR headset to date. In this article by Bryant Fraser from Studio Daily he spells out just why.

 Despite smaller sales volume, Oculus, HTC and Sony are drawing increasing amounts of revenue from the VR market.
 The average selling price of headsets was just $26 in 2015 but should climb to around $85 this year and reach $191 in 2017, IHS said.

 So what are people going to actually do with the PlayStation VR?
 Well, that’s an excellent question.
 Early reviews of games have been mixed, and the best-reviewed games have tended to be inexpensive ($20-$30) titles like Thumper, a soccer-themed game controlled entirely by the player’s head movements, or the venerable Rez Infinite, the latest in a franchise that dates back to the Sega Dreamcast.
 Batman: Arkham VR has been reasonably well reviewed but also described as essentially a tech demo, and tank-shooter Battlezone has been surprisingly well-reviewed by writers who still object to its $60 price point.
+Minecraft has had exceptional reviews and being able to check out GGServers to support the game, and play with others, playing multiplayer is so much more fun!

 For the rest of the story, click here.